Chvojenec

 Chvojenec is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
-It has about 900 inhabitants.
+It has about 800 inhabitants.

 Geography

 Chvojenec is located about 13 km northeast of Pardubice and 12 km southeast of Hradec Králové.
 It lies on the border between the East Elbe Table and Orlice Table.
 The highest point is at 305 m above sea level.

 History

 The first written mention of Chvojenec is from 1336, when it was a part of Chvojno estate.
 A small fortress stood here until the 16th century.
 Chvojenec was known for the production of pitch.

 During the 18th century Chvojenec, together with Rokytno and Býšť, was the centre of a persecuted religious sect of Deists called blouznivci.

 Transport

 The I/35 road from Hradec Králové to Olomouc runs through the municipality.

 Sights

-Chvojenec is poor in monuments.
-The only protected cultural monument are terrain remains of the former water fortress, now an archaeological site.
+The only protected cultural monument in the municipality are terrain remains of the former water fortress, now an archaeological site.